 “Don’t talk about your product/service/solution until at least the last 1/3 of the meeting!”

-By the time you have gathered all the intelligence your prospects will share with you by asking smart, open-ended questions you should begin to put together in your mind a summary of the pain points the customers is facing.
+By the time you have gathered all the intelligence your prospects shared with you by asking smart, open-ended questions, you should begin to put together in your mind a summary of the pain points the customers are facing.
 Your role in the meeting is to help them solve their problems.
-You need information to solve a problem.
+You need the information to solve a problem.

-Imagine if your Dr. walked into the examining room and sat down and started out by saying.
-“Patients that are your age and with your build generally have this problem.
-I am going to write you a prescription for XYZ Medication.
+Imagine if your doctor walked into the examining room and started out by saying: “Patients your age and your build generally have this problem.
+I am going to write you a prescription for XYZ medication.
 I want you to take this twice a day for the next 3 months.
-Now, what brings you in to my office today?”
+Now, what brings you into my office today?”

-Your reaction would be the same as mine - A prompt exit for the door (leaving the prescription behind) and likely a call to the Managing partner of the practice or at least a call to a couple friends about the absurdity of this encounter.
+Your reaction would be the same as mine - a prompt exit for the door (leaving the prescription behind) and likely a call to the managing partner of the practice or at least a call to a couple of friends about the absurdity of this encounter.

 Finally, your prospects will try over and over again to drag you into selling your solution at the beginning of the meeting or before you are ready.